xuxingya/Learn-AI/my learning record.md

    * [ A guide to convolution arithmetic for deep learning ] (https://arxiv.org/pdf/1603.07285v1.pdf) (By Vincent Dumoulin1 and Francesco Visin)

 This guide’s objective is twofold:
-1. Explain the relationship between convolutional layers and transposed con- volutional layers.
+1. Explain the relationship between convolutional layers and transposed convolutional layers.
 2. Provideanintuitiveunderstandingoftherelationshipbetweeninputshape, kernel shape, zero padding, strides and output shape in convolutional, pooling and transposed convolutional layers.